lerna/lerna/README.md

 configuration in all of your package.json files individually when e.g. using private registries.

-#### --skip-temp-tag
+#### --temp-tag

-When activated, this flag will alter the default publish process by not creating a temporary tag and handling the process accordingly.
-Instead it will immediately publish with the proper dist-tag as [npm it self would](https://docs.npmjs.com/cli/dist-tag).
+When passed, this flag will alter the default publish process by first publishing all changed packages to a temporary dist-tag (`lerna-temp`) and then moving the new version(s) to the default [dist-tag](https://docs.npmjs.com/cli/dist-tag) (`latest`).

+This is not generally necessary, as Lerna will publish packages in topological order (all dependencies before dependents) by default.

 ### Wizard